Alex-AK/portfolio_v3/README.md

 # Personal Portfolio (v3) for Alex King | Software Engineer

-## Note: Version 3 of my portfolio is currently in development

 #### Introduction

 My portfolio began on a quiet Sunday morning at my local coffee shop.
 The aim was to make a stylistically unique and calm website to communicate my interests, values, as well as technical skills and offerings to new and existing clients.